 People have been telling each other stories forthousands of years.
 Each of us has the ability to make other people laugh.
 Then why do our brains seize up when we are told to be funny?
 How can we remove the terror at staring at a blank page and kick start our creativity?
 Simply put, by playing a series of games which trick us into being funny.

 Participants will spend their sessions creating a series of sketches in different comedy genres and road testing them in front of the rest of the group.

-Over the course of four days, the writing workshop will cover the following areas:
+Over the course of several days, the writing workshop will cover the following areas:

 - Joke Structure.
 What makes people laugh and how can we trigger it?